 Susan J. Schwartz

-Attorney Susan Schwartz joined Corboy & Demetrio in 1980 following graduation from Loyola University Chicago School of Law and became a partner in 1994.
+Attorney Susan Schwartz joined Corboy & Demetrio in 1980 following graduation from Loyola University Chicago School of Law, became a partner in 1994, and is currently "Of Counsel" at the firm.
 Her practice centers on representing patients and their families in complex medical negligence personal injury and wrongful death actions.
 Susan's outstanding career as a personal injury lawyer was profiled in a feature article, "Shunning the Limelight, Her PI Career Speaks for Itself," in the Leading Lawyers Network Magazine.